-The Board of Directors of Myriad Genetics, Inc. is soliciting your proxy to vote at the Annual Meeting to be held at our offices, 320 Wakara Way, Salt Lake City, Utah, on Thursday, December 1, 2016, at 9:00 a.m.
+The Board of Directors of Myriad Genetics, Inc. is soliciting your proxy to vote at the Annual Meeting to be held at our offices, 320 Wakara Way, Salt Lake City, Utah, on Thursday, November 30, 2017, at 9:00 a.m.
 MST and any adjournments of the Annual Meeting.
-The proxy statement, along with the accompanying Notice of 2016 Annual Meeting of Stockholders, summarizes the purposes of the Annual Meeting and the information you need to know to vote at the meeting.
+The proxy statement, along with the accompanying Notice of 2017 Annual Meeting of Stockholders, summarizes the purposes of the Annual Meeting and the information you need to know to vote at the meeting.

-We have sent you the Notice and made this proxy statement, the Notice of 2016 Annual Meeting of Stockholders, and our annual report to stockholders for the fiscal year ended June 30, 2016 available to you on the Internet because you owned shares of Myriad Genetics, Inc. common stock on the record date.
+We have sent you the Notice and made this proxy statement, the Notice of 2017 Annual Meeting of Stockholders, and our annual report on Form 10-K to stockholders for the fiscal year ended June 30, 2017 available to you on the Internet because you owned shares of Myriad Genetics, Inc. common stock on the record date.
 We also have delivered printed versions of these materials to certain stockholders by mail.
-The Company commenced distribution of the Notice and the proxy materials to stockholders on or about October 11, 2016.
+The Company commenced distribution of the Notice and the proxy materials to stockholders on or about October 12, 2017.